venkatvghub/code-push-server-go/README.md

 # CodePush Server

 A Go-based implementation of a CodePush server for managing Over-The-Air (OTA) updates for mobile applications.
 This server allows mobile app developers to push updates directly to their users' devices without going through the app store review process.
+Inspired from https://github.com/shm-open/code-push-server

 ## Features